NalaElRayes/todo/README.md

 Set the request to delete, add the "/delete/active" url to the defeult url and press send.

 I have choosen to use Hibernate for my data base connectivity.
 Since it is very hands on and simply to use.
-Hibernate lets me speak with the databse through java methods.
-I could have used a jdbc driver and write and define sql statments but that would have resultad in so much more code.
+Hibernate lets me speak with the databse through java methods that is implemented in the crudrepositroy class that is extended from the repository interface.
+Hibernate is a cleancode way to avoid boilerplate code.
+I could have used a jdbc driver or spring jpa and write and define sql statments but that would have resultad in so much more code.